Last Updated on October 27, 2023 by Sorin Petroj

-In this post, we decided to present you with the essential table tennis rules as short and understandable to not sound like a boring list of rules.
+In this post, we decided to present the essential table tennis rules as short and understandable to not sound like a boring list of rules.

-Do you want to play table tennis for fun, or are you still interested in specific rules in matches?
+Do you want to play table tennis for fun, or are you still interested in specific match rules?

-Previously, people played table tennis for up to 21 points, and you had to win 2 sets to win the match.
-Players served 5 serves alternately.
+Previously, people played table tennis for up to 21 points, and you had to win two sets to win the match.
+Players served five serves alternately.
 Different table tennis rules apply now, so take a look below.

 Sets are played up to 11 points.
 In case of a tie break (if the result is 10:10), the game doesn’t stop until one player wins two points in a row.
 With a score of 10:10, players serve in a way one serves each.

 Generally, the best 3 of 5 games are played, with most competitive tournaments (usually semi-finals and finals) being played best in 4 of 7.

 There are several options for when the ball hits the table’s edge.

 When you hit the opponent’s edge of the table with the ball, your point is not in every situation.

-If the ball goes over the net and hits the edge of the table, it is your point.
+If the ball goes over the net and hits the table’s edge, it is your point.
 But, if the ball goes to the side or next to the net and hits the edge of the opponent’s table, then, in some cases, it is not your point.

 An essential dilemma about the edge of the table

 If the ball goes to the side or next to the net (the ball doesn’t go over the net) and hits the edge of the opponent’s table, you might lose the point because the ball’s bounce is the most important.

 In this case, the direction the ball bounces off the edge determines who wins the point.
 If the ball bounces upwards off the edge (regardless of the angle), it’s your point.
 However, you lose the point if the ball drops off the edge.
 Both examples are given in the picture below.